dward2/BME547/Lectures/modularity_example.md

 When a program is split into functions with meaningful names, it is often easier to see how the program flows and is organized.

+### Teamwork
+With a well designed software structure, different team members can work on different functions without needing to wait for others to finish their work.

 ### Rules of Thumb